sushreekhatua/sushreekhatua.github.io/README.md

 - Stockholm,Sweden

 ## SUMMARY
-Motivated young professional with an exemplary academic record and passion to progress as well as having strong collaboration with proficiency at grasping new technical concepts quickly & utilize the same in a productive manner.
+I am a highly motivated aspiring Data Science & Machine Learning Engineer with an exemplary academic record and have a passion to progress within Swedish work culture.
+I have started my journey into Data Science 1 year ago and I am driven to advance my career further.
+I am determined to compliment my technical abilities with my understanding of field data to build more meaningful experiences .I am passionate about joining a team and growing together with it while expanding my skillset and making a valuable contribution.

 ## EDUCATION
 _July 2011-June 2015_